fosterbarnes/balatroGayPenis/README.md

 haha funny word lmao

 Changes a "Straight" into a "Gay".
-Also changes "Venus" into "Penis" as a bonus.
+Also changes "Venus" into "Penis" and "Uranus" into "Anus" as a bonus.

 Originally made for balamod, but this fork is for Steammodded